 Over the last 10 years or so I’ve really turned to natural remedies first before I hit the pharmacy.
-The honey in the syrup is soothing and they thyme offers a host of great healing properties due to Thymol.
+The organic raw honey in the syrup is soothing and they thyme offers a host of great healing properties due to Thymol.
 Thymol is derived from thyme and is a powerful antimicrobial that helps with bronchial and respiratory infections.

 Place the thyme in the boiling water and let it steep until the water is completely cool.
-This takes about 10 minutes.
+This takes about 20 minutes.

 Remove the thyme from the water.

-Whisk the honey into the water.
+Whisk the organic raw honey into the water.

-2 cups water
+- 2 cups water

-3 tablespoons fresh or dried thyme*
+- 3 tablespoons organic fresh or dried thyme*

-1 cup honey
+- 1 cup organic raw honey